 Where is Popayán?

 Popayán is over a day’s drive north of the border with Ecuador, which makes it a convenient stop when you are travelling between the border and Colombia’s Cali or Medellin.
 It is located between two mountain ranges, so the city is pretty much circled by mountains.
 I first stopped at Pastor before travelling on to Popayán on my way to Medellin.

-Popayán is known as La Ciudad Blanca as it is a beautifully preserved colonial town, full of grand white buildings.
+Popayán is known as La Ciudad Blanca as it is a beautifully preserved town, full of grand white buildings.
 The bus station is walking distance from town; I managed the walk to my hostel in the centre quite easily with a full backpack.

 Popayán’s People and Culture